Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/7-network-architecture/2-network-topology/3-topology-multiple-vpc-central-combine-vpc.md

 # Architecture

-This architecture is for when your workload is more complex and spans multiple VPCs (and even multiple AWS Accounts).
+This Combine Network Architecture is used when your workload must span multiple VPCs (and even multiple AWS Accounts) at a very very large scale.

 In this architecture Combine is deployed to a single VPC.
 Your workload is deployed to separate VPCs.
 Route 53 Private DNS entries redirect all emulated endpoint traffic to the Combine VPC through a VPC interconnect.